jasmith79/decorators-js/README.md

 # decorators-js
 Common javascript decorators I use.
-You'll note some omissions like `memoize`, `curry`, etc. I use the [Ramda](http://ramdajs.com/0.18.0/index.html) library quite frequently and did not feel the need to duplicate their excellent work (although the module does not *depend* on Ramda, I manually curried the relevant functions).
+You'll note some omissions like `memoize`.
+I use the [Ramda](http://ramdajs.com/0.18.0/index.html) library quite frequently and did not feel the need to duplicate their excellent work (although the module does not *depend* on Ramda, I implemented curry internally).

 Note that while I made the decorators work for methods to the extent that it was possible or sensible they *will not* invoke the passed in function with the global object as context.
 So if